 We are the Yolo County Chapter of Citizens' Climate Lobby, working together with other CCL chapters and climate advocates throughout the U.S. and world to pass economically practical legislation for solving the problem of greenhouse gas induced global warming.
 See our latest newsletter here.

-APRIL 13 EVENT - Climate restoration presentation
+Climate restoration presentation

 Infrastructure Permitting Reform Moving to Center Stage